mekaufman/iam/iam_limits.md

 # {{site.data.keyword.Bluemix_notm}} IAM limits
 {: #iam_limits}

 The following table lists the maximum limits for {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) resources.
-These limits apply to any user who can create {{site.data.keyword.Bluemix_notm}} IAM resources, and if a limit is exceeded you will receive an exception and not be allowed to create any new resources beyond that limit.
+These limits apply to any user who can create {{site.data.keyword.Bluemix_notm}} IAM resources.
+If a limit is exceeded, you receive an exception and are no allowed to create any new resources beyond that limit.

 | Resource | Max |
 |----------|---------|